Pharmacor Gabapentin Tablets

 Tell your doctor or pharmacist if you have allergies to:

-- Any other medicines, especially any other anticonvulsant medicines
+- Any other medicines, especially barbiturates or any other anticonvulsant medicines

 - Any other substances, such as foods, preservatives or dyes.